ddw2AIGROUP2CQUPT/ddw2AIGROUP2CQUPT.github.io/index.md

 ## About Me

-A Research group at Chongqing University of Posts and Telecommunications, Chongqing, China.
-Currently, we are focusing on the study and applications of vision (language)-to-language (vision).
+A Research group at Chongqing University of Posts and Telecommunications, China.
+Currently, we are focusing on the applications of vision (language)-to-language (vision).
 Some of the data and checkpoints are availabe at: [https://huggingface.co/OpenFace-CQUPT](https://huggingface.co/OpenFace-CQUPT).

 ## Research Interests